Princeton45/evpn-vxlan-gitops/README.md

 *The full GNS3 fabric: a 2-spine / 2-leaf Clos design on Cisco Nexus 9000v with an out-of-band management network bridged to the automation host.*

-**Reading the topology:**

 - **Spine1 / Spine2** — the backbone.
 Every leaf connects to every spine, so any leaf is one hop from any other.
-Spines run the underlay IGP and act as **BGP route reflectors** for the overlay.
+Spines run the underlay IGP and act as BGP route reflectors for the overlay.
 They are not VTEPs, they only forward encapsulated packets and reflect routes.
-- **Leaf1 / Leaf2** — the access tier and the **VTEPs** (VXLAN Tunnel Endpoints).
+- **Leaf1 / Leaf2** — the access tier and the VTEPs (VXLAN Tunnel Endpoints).
 They terminate endpoints, own the distributed anycast gateway, and perform VXLAN encap/decap.
 - **Endpoint1 / Endpoint2** — test hosts on `Ethernet1/3` of each leaf, both in VLAN 10.
 End-to-end ping between them is the data-plane proof that traffic crosses the VXLAN fabric.
-- **MGT-SW1** — the management switch; every device's `mgmt0` connects here, forming an **out-of-band management network** fully separate from the data-plane links.
+- **MGT-SW1** — the management switch; every device's `mgmt0` connects here, forming an out-of-band management network fully separate from the data-plane links.
 - **Cloud (vmnet1)** — bridges the GNS3 management segment to a VMware host-only network so the automation host can SSH to every `mgmt0`.
-Two planes are deliberately separated: the **data plane** (`Ethernet1/x` spine-leaf links carrying underlay + VXLAN overlay) and the **management plane** (`mgmt0` → MGT-SW1 → Cloud → automation host).
+Two planes are deliberately separated: the data plane (`Ethernet1/x` spine-leaf links carrying underlay + VXLAN overlay) and the management plane (`mgmt0` → MGT-SW1 → Cloud → automation host).
 Out-of-band management means a switch stays reachable even if a bad config push breaks the data plane.

 ![endpoint-ping](https://github.com/Princeton45/evpn-vxlan-gitops/blob/main/images/endpoint-ping.png)